blacksails/mailspree-ui/README.md

 docker-compose up
 ```

-## Architecture

-Mailspree UI is a react application.
-It uses redux to provide a highly
-predictable state store.
-It has a small express webserver which serves the app.
-The express server will at some point also do initial server side rendering of
-the app, which means that the end user will have the initial app rendered
-faster.

 ## Future ideas
 Because this webapp is based upon the mailspree service, it currently only
 supports the things that the mailspree api makes possible.
 Read the